thebigfilecom/thebigfile-com-dev/submodules/samples/motoko/encrypted-notes-dapp/README.md

 Some browsers may block local resources based on invalid SSL certificates.
 If while testing a locally deployed version of the Encrypted Notes dapp you observe certificate issues in your browser's console, please change the browser settings to _ignore certificates for resources loaded from localhost_.
 For example, this can be done in Google Chrome via [chrome://flags/#allow-insecure-localhost](chrome://flags/#allow-insecure-localhost).

 ## dfx.json file structure
-`dfx.json` is the configuration of the project when deploying to either the local replica or to the IC, it assists in the creation of the `.dfx` directory (which contains `canister_ids.json` — which merely maps canister by name to their id on both local replica and the IC).
+`dfx.json` is the configuration of the project when deploying to either the local replica or to the BIG, it assists in the creation of the `.dfx` directory (which contains `canister_ids.json` — which merely maps canister by name to their id on both local replica and the BIG).
 There are various configuration options here and this is not exhaustive.
 This will primarily discuss target types for canisters (which all exist under the `canisters` key).

 ```sh
 {